 Hardware requirements refer to the common set requirements defined by any operating system or software application and are usually the physical computer resources.
 In this section we basically deal with primary memory, secondary memory, processing power.

 In order to use Parking Lot Management System one should have the following,

-Processor – Any Dual Core or higher endAnyor Higher End
+Processor – Any Dual Core or higher end

-Memory – 2GB2GB
+Memory – 2GB

 PROPOSED WORK